The Private LTE Opportunity for Industrial and Commercial IoT

 There’s a lot of buzz around 5G, and for obvious reasons.
 Lower latency, higher bandwidth and vastly increased speeds, this new shiny technology standard for cellular networks promises great things for the Internet of Things, however it will be years before 5G can truly meet enterprise needs.
 So, are businesses expected to just sit around waiting for the 5G network to be fully rolled out?
 Or is there another connectivity solution for enterprise IoT networks ?

 There’s CAT cabling, WiFi and LPWAN, yes.
 But in terms of coverage, bandwidth and security, these connectivity methods don’t cover all the bases for Industry 4.0.
 So, what’s the alternative?

-The answer lies in private networks.
+The answer lies in private cellular networks.
 Private LTE, to be precise.

 What is Private LTE?

 Simply put, a Private Long-Term Evolution (LTE) network is a scaled-down version of a public cellular network.
 By utilizing dedicated radio equipment on shared, licensed or unlicensed spectrum (e.g. CBRS radio networks in the USA), enterprises are able to build and manage their own on-premises private network to deploy IoT devices.

 However this is not the only option: Private LTE can also be deployed in conjunction with the Public LTE network.
 In this case, a private network core is installed on the enterprise premises or in the cloud and uses the public radio network infrastructure.
 Alternatively, in a “Private Mobile Networking” scenario, the enterprise could have control of the network core to roam on and off the public network.

 Private LTE networks as a stepping stone to 5G